Ensemble Stars!: Film

 The series received a compilation film titled Ensemble Stars!!
 Road to Show!!, which premiered on March 4, 2022.
 It featured 10 idol characters already featured in the game (Mao Isara, Makoto Yuuki, Aira Shiratori, Mayoi Ayase, Nagisa Ran, Hinata Aoi, Kohaku Oukawa, Rei Sakuma, Izumi Sena, Ritsu Sakuma) as well as the player character Anzu.
 It also featured Mitsunari Samejima, a new character specific to the film.
 Masakazu Hishida directed the film at David Production, with Asami Nakatani serving as chief director, Seitarō Kino writing the scripts, Haruko Iizuka designing the characters and serving as chief animation director, and Tatsuya Katō composing the film's music.
-In addition, BukuSuta The World, a series of animated shorts based on Bkub Okawa's parody manga Ensembukubu Stars!, were screened in theaters with Road to Show!!
+BukuSuta The World, a series of animated shorts based on Bkub Okawa's parody manga Ensembukubu Stars!, also were screened in theaters with Road to Show!!

 Reception

 By March 2016, over 1,500,000 users downloaded the game.

+By July 2023, over 16,000,000 users downloaded the game.